tyagishi/RefFileBundleDocApp/README.md

 - document-based app
 - document can contain files like file-system
 - at save, check changes in file then update FileWrapper

+## branch: filesystemWithGRDB
+- document-based app
+- document has "grdb.sqlite" file for GRDB file
+- document still has other text files